ccp137/SUGAR/README.md

 Installation these packages through Anaconda (or Miniconda) is highly recommended.
 You can find instructions on how to install Anaconda at https://docs.continuum.io/anaconda/install.

-Once you have Anaconda installed, the required packages can be installed using these commands in the terminal.
+Once you have Anaconda installed, the required packages can be installed using the following commands in the terminal.
 You may need to create an Anaconda environment to avoid conflicts with existing Python packages (see https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 If you get an error message that says a package can not be found, you can install the package using a similar command or search online for instructions.

 ```bash
 conda install numpy=1.21.1